egeozgul/Smart-Motor-Driver/README.md

 ## Key Features
 - **Built-in Feedback Controller**: High-frequency PID control for precise motor operation.
-- **Digital Communication**: Supports ASCII and binary modes for setting motor target position, adjusting PID coefficients, receiving torque feedback, and more.
+- **Digital Communication**: Supports ASCII modes for setting motor target position, adjusting PID coefficients, receiving torque feedback, and more.
 - **Voltage Range**: 5V to 45V.
 - **Current Capacity**: Up to 4.1 amps.
-- **Dual Motor Support**: Can control two motors simultaneously.
 - **Communication**: Supports I2C and UART protocols.
-- **Expandable Design**: Qwiic connectors allow daisy-chaining of up to 256 units, supporting up to 512 motors on a single I2C port.
+- **Expandable Design**: Qwiic connectors allow daisy-chaining of up to 256 units on a single I2C port.

 ## Motion Plots
 A custom web-based UART plotter is used for live plotting of motor motion parameters.
 The plots display: